rabbitmq/rabbitmq-website/site/migrate-mcq-to-qq.md

 ### Exclusive queues

+[Exclusive queues](https://www.rabbitmq.com/queues.html#exclusive-queues) are not mirrored.
+An attempt to create an exclusive mirrored queue creates a  non-mirrored queue so the mirroring policy is ignored.

-[Exclusive queues](https://www.rabbitmq.com/queues.html#exclusive-queues) are not mirrored even if the policy states it is.
-An attempt to declare an exclusive quorum queue will result in an error.
-This is clearly one of the cases where migration is not needed, but care must be taken as to avoid exclusive queue declarations with an explicit `x-queue-type: quorum` argument.
+For exclusive queues that are not mirrored before migration, you must decide before migrating whether to leave that queue as an exclusive queue or change it to a replicated queue during migration.
+Therefore, you must be careful not to make exclusive queue declarations with an explicit `x-queue-type: quorum` argument.